Rain, rain go away, come again another day.

 Tent.
 Boots.
 Backpack.
 Clothing.
 Electronics.
 Food.
 You should – no – you need to waterproof everything at your campsite.

-The easiest way to remain dry at the campsite is to purchase quality, weatherproof products like Gore-TexⓇ or Polyurethane coated fabrics.
+The easiest way to stay dry at the campsite is to buy quality, weatherproof products like Gore-TexⓇ or Polyurethane coated fabrics.

 For your tent, you’ll want to seam seal your tent for better protection against wet conditions.